hashgraph/hedera-services/platform-sdk/docs/proposals/001-merkle-state-api/001-merkle-state-api.md

 - Move `PlatformState` from the root to `MerkleHederaState`
 - Replace usage of existing root of `State` type with `MerkleHederaState`
   - It would be much easier to do, if they implemented the same interface (e.g. `RootNode`).
-Currently there is now direct relation between these classes.
+Currently, there is now direct relation between these classes.
 - Make sure that the state migration happens properly during the version update

 ## Test plan

 This design doesn't add any new functionality.
-Therefore, the assumption is that as long as all existing tests are passing (unit tests, itegration tests, and performace tests), the change is cosidered to be tested.
+Therefore, the assumption is that as long as all existing tests are passing (unit tests, integration tests, and performance tests), the change is considered to be tested.

 ## Implementation and delivery plan

-- Move State API imeplementation classes from `swirlds-platform-core` to `swirlds-state-impl`.
+- Move State API implementation classes from `swirlds-platform-core` to `swirlds-state-impl`.
 - Add common interface for `MerkleHederaState` and `State` to make the migration easier.
 - Make `MerkleHederaState` a root of the Merkle tree.
 - Implement a class that represents KV node.